h1

 So I owe them both $9 and I have $1.
 That is $9 + $9 + $1 = $19.
 So where did the extra $1 go?
 Isn’t the total supposed to be $20?

-3 comments to “Where is the One Dollar?”
+3 thoughts on “Where is the One Dollar?

 My version is 3 guys at a hotel 25+3+2 = 30$ but the same shite, I was told it is a psychology class question not a math question.